Old-Farmer/im-autoswitch.nvim/README.md

 -- or

--- first register a mode(string). "insert" "search" "cmdline" "terminal" are all reserved local mode = "xxx" require("imas").register(mode)
+-- first name a mode(string). "insert" "search" "cmdline" "terminal" are all reserved local mode = "xxx"

 -- then use the following two functions to switch im as you need -- the type of buf is number, and can be get from vim.api.nvim_get_current_buf()